LaunchCodeEducation/lchs/src/chapters/functions/intro.rst

    print('Hello, World!')

-To display information in the console, the ``print`` function follows a detailed set of instructions to convert the values in the ``()`` to symbols on the screen.
+To display information in the console, the ``print`` function follows a detailed set of instructions to convert the values inside the ``()`` to symbols on the screen.
 We do not see these steps, but we execute them every time we use the function.

 For the three-turtle example above, imagine we create a function named